patrickf2000/basic/README.md

 Set-> Set a variable with the contents of local memory
 StrLen-> Get the length of a string
 Char-> Get the character at a specific location, or the location of a specific character
+Kill-> Clear a particular variable
+Destroy-> Clear all variables and the local memory
+Abs-> Get the absolute value of a number
+Random-> Generate a random number

 #### Conditionals
 Conditionals have the following syntax: